jbiatek/BSGRulebook/rulebook.md

 - When players get to look at the top card of a deck, they may not disclose specific information about that card.
 This also applies when a player is allowed to look at another's Loyalty card.
 - Players may not reveal the specifics of civilian ships that they have seen.
 - Revealed Cylons may not say which Super Crisis card(s) they have.
+- When a card is directed to be placed at the bottom of a deck, players may not look at it.
+It was put there to be kept secret.

 Players are always allowed to speculate and accuse players of being Cylons or humans, and are also allowed to lie.
 If a player sees another's Loyalty card, they may disclose (or lie about) whether it was a Cylon or not (but not specific information, like what the reveal power was).